intel/libvpl/examples/hello/hello-decvpp/README.md

 # `hello-decvpp` Sample

-This sample shows how to use the oneAPI Video Processing Library (oneVPL) to perform a simple video decode and vpp for separate output.
+This sample shows how to use the oneAPI Video Processing Library (oneVPL) to perform simple video decode with fused VPP.

 | Optimized for    | Description
 |----------------- | ----------------------------------------
 | OS               | Ubuntu* 20.04; Windows* 10
 | Hardware         | Compatible with Intel® oneAPI Video Processing Library(oneVPL) GPU implementation, which can be found at https://github.com/oneapi-src/oneVPL-intel-gpu
+|                  | and Intel® Media SDK GPU implementation, which can be found at https://github.com/Intel-Media-SDK/MediaSDK
-| Software         | Intel® oneAPI Video Processing Library(oneVPL) CPU implementation
+| Software         | Intel® oneAPI Video Processing Library(oneVPL)
-| What You Will Learn | How to use oneVPL to decode an H.265 encoded video file and vpp for additional output
+| What You Will Learn | How to use oneVPL to perform fused decode + frame processing from an H.265 encoded video file
 | Time to Complete | 5 minutes

 ## Purpose